nateKlaux/Naviga.Docs/CSR_Guide/csr_guide-classic-portal.md

 ## Redirect to classic portal

-For any features not yet implemented in the _CSR Portal_, you can use the **lookup classic portal** button to navigate to the classic portal.
+For any features not yet supported in the _CSR Portal_, you can use the **lookup classic portal** button to navigate to the classic portal.

 ### Prerequisites

 Before you can redirect to the classic portal, complete the following prerequisites:

-- Configure NCS to support the CTI API.
+1. Configure NCS to support the CTI API.
 Provide the API URL to Naviga for implementation.
-- Submit database names to Naviga for implementation.
+2. Submit database names to Naviga for implementation.
+3. Reach out to Naviga Implementation Manager to get this implemented in your environment.
-- Establish a reference between the classic portal and the CSR portal.
+4. Establish a reference between the classic portal and the CSR portal.
 Instructions for this task are below.
-- Log into both instances _before_ selecting the **lookup classic portal** button.
+5. Log into both instances *before* selecting the **lookup classic portal** button.

 To establish a reference between the classic portal and the CSR portal:
 - Configure usernames and `KeyID` in all NCS Circ instances.